 We lease the majority of our retail stores, often in second generation sites ranging in size from 23,000 to 50,000 square feet.
 Our corporate headquarters, located in Harrisburg, PA, is 58,200 square feet and is leased under an agreement that expires in February 2033, with options to renew for three successive five-year periods.
 Our corporate data center and additional office space is 19,800 square feet.
-We exercised our purchase option and acquired the space on August 31, 2021 for \$1.2 million.
-Our 603,000 square foot distribution center located in York, PA is leased under an agreement that expires in March 2028 with options to renew for two successive five-year periods.
-Our 962,000 square foot distribution center in Commerce, GA is leased under an agreement that expires in April 2024 with options to renew for three successive five-year periods.
-A sof January 29, 2022, there were 431 Ollie's Bargain Outlet locations across 29 contiguous states in the eastern half of the United States.
+Our 603,000 square foot distribution center located in York, PA is leased under an agreement that expires in March 2033 with an option to renew for one five-year period.
+We are in the process of expanding our York, PA distribution center, which will provide an additional 201,000 square feet of distribution capacity and is expected to be completed in the first half of 2023, bringing the total to 804,000 square feet.
+Our 962,000 square foot distribution center in Commerce, GA is leased under an agreement that expires in Lancaster, TX.
+The distribution center became fully operational during the first quarter of 2020.
+As of January 28, 2023, there were 468 Ollie's Bargain Outlet locations across 29 contiguous states in the eastern half of the United States.

 We maintain a focused and disciplined approach to entering into lease arrangements.
 All leases are approved by our real estate committee, which is comprised of senior management and executive officers.
-Our leases generally have an initial term of approximately seven years with options to renew for three to five successive five-year periods and generally require us to pay a proportionate share of real estate taxes, insurance and common area or other charges.
+Our leases generally have an initial term of approximately seven years with options to renew for three to five successive five-year periods and generally require us to pay a proportionate share of real estate taxes, insurance, and common area or other charges.